 Expect tasty, homemade meals cooked by your guides on the beach.
 Breakfast will include coffee or tea, bread, marmalade, ham, cheese, fruit and muesli.
 Lunch will be bread, fruit, rice or pasta salads, while dinner will be pasta or rice-based dishes.
 Your host can cater to vegetarian and gluten-free diets, just let them know beforehand.

 What is the accommodation like?

 You’ll stay on a different, remote beach every night with just the stars and your fellow kayakers for company.
 You'll wake up to the sounds of the sea, watch the sun rise from your bivouac, roll out of your sleeping bag and jump straight into the water.
+Large tarp covers are provided if you would like to sleep under one, with each tarp wide enough for 4 people.
 Your hosts will provide all the groceries and logistical support needed to complete the expedition successfully.
 As this is really wild camping there are no facilities available - we advise bringing biodegradable soap to wash in the sea and to be comfortable enough with finding wild toilet spots.
 Your host will advise you where the best place to 'visit' is.

 Your accommodation in Mahón